×

 What is a Self-Filer?

 Under the new law, a "self-filer" refers to any person who is a party to certain instruments, such as deeds, mortgages, liens, maps or plats relating to real estate, and state tax executions and renewals.
-However, this does not include insurance agents, attorneys, licensed real estate brokers, agents of banks, mortgage lenders, servicers, public officials, or professional land surveyors performing their official duties.
+However, this does not include insurance agents, attorneys, licensed real estate brokers, agents of banks or federal credit union with federal deposit insurance or an affiliate, Georgia licensed mortgage lenders, servicers, public officials, or professional land surveyors in good standing performing their official duties.

 Why You Should Get Your Notary Journal Now